cappt-team/mcp-server/README.md

   - `editor_url`: the URL to edit the presentation
   - `title`: the title of the presentation
   - `thumbanil`: the thumbnail of the presentation
   - `gallery`： the gallery of the presentation
+  - `preview`: the preview of the presentation

 ### Prompts